j20001970/GDMP/README.md

     ```
     build.py android
     ```
-    to build android library, generated file will be located in `mediapipe/bazel-bin/mediapipe/GDMP`, copy the library to your project's `addons/GDMP/libs/android/{ABI}` depending on your target ABIs.
+    to build android library, generated file will be located in `mediapipe/bazel-bin/mediapipe/GDMP/android`, copy the library to your project's `addons/GDMP/libs/android/arm64-v8a`

     (Optional) also copy `libopencv_java3.so` to the project and add it as GDNative library dependencies if OpenCV is used in calculators.